-The internet is replete with information on how to sync Google Drive with Dropbox, but there is little information on how to sync Google Drive with Box.
+The internet is replete with information on sync Google Drive with Dropbox, but there is little information on how to sync Google Drive with Box.
 Box?
-You mean Dropbox, right?
+You mean Dropbox.
 No, it’s Box, just Box.
 Here is what Box is and how to sync Google Drive with Box for backups and online collaboration.

 Most people have heard of Dropbox when it comes to cloud storage solutions.
 But there is another similarly named service called Box, that is Dropbox on steroids in a way, and rightly so.
 Box predates Dropbox by 2 years, and they weren’t sitting idle in a while.
 Box takes the idea of cloud storage seriously and down to its essence – storage in the cloud and collaboration.
 Consequently, Box lives in and blossoms with integrations apart from being a simple cloud storage service for those that need nothing more out of it.
 For those that do, Box will not disappoint.

 Why Should I Sync Google Drive To Box?

 Box provides in-built integrations with a bevy of services that people worldwide love and use each day.
 This includes integrations with top companies such as Microsoft and Google to provide a seamless collaborative and true file-sharing experience inside Box itself.
 Box integrates with Microsoft OneDrive, Google G Suite, and even email such as Microsoft Outlook and Google’s Gmail from within Box!
 This is a whole new way to collaborate and work online, using just your cloud storage provider, technically!

 In itself, Google Drive works great for your requirements, but Box is just better at what it does.
 And Box is not known for privacy issues that Google is known for.
 The box will not be found selling your usage habits, interests, and preferences inferred from the kind of data you store in Box Drive.
 In that aspect, Box is just more professional and dignified to use.